 Using multiple pipelines

-In the Enterprise and Elite versions of Sell, you can create more than one pipeline.
+On the two highest Sell plans, you can create more than one pipeline.
 We recommend that you use a different pipeline if you have multiple sales processes that require it.
 For example, you have a standard sales process that covers most of your deals and maps to your primary pipeline, but you’ve developed a new sales process for a new line of business that is very different from the standard process.
 Depending on your Sell plan type, there is a limit to the amount of pipelines you can add.
 To find out how many pipelines you can use for you plan see Product limits in Sell.

 When you use multiple pipelines, you can choose which one to apply when you create a new deal.
 For more information, see Working with multiple sales pipelines.